Clinic Health and Safety Measures

 For more information about our program and frequently asked questions, click here.

-When you enter the Repsol parking lot, park on the north side of the parking lot (river side) as you will enter through the north entrance.
-Follow the ramp and walkway located between the tented building and the Lifemark building to the north entrance.
+When you enter the parking lot, park on the south side of the parking lot (side closest to the condo buildings) as you will enter through the main south entrance.

 We have implemented enhanced infection prevention and control protocols throughout our clinic as directed by Alberta Health Services and the College of Physicians and Surgeons of Alberta.
 These protocols are in accordance with the most recent public health guidelines and are updated regularly based on public health recommendations and guidance.
 These include but not limited to:

-- Daily patient and staff screening to ensure those feeling unwell stay home.
+- Daily screening of staff and clients to ensure those feeling unwell stay home.

 - Access to hand sanitizer and masks for all patients and staff.